 You can watch bulls fighting in Hat Yai if it appeals to you

-I'm not keen on things in Thailand that are labelled as tourist attractions because they are normally clichés and also because foreigners are charged a lot more than Thais due to the practice of dual pricing.
-There will be a foreigner price written in English, and alongside there will be a Thai price (which is often one-tenth of the foreigner price) written using Thai script and Thai numerals in order to hide it from foreign tourists who can't read Thai.
-It isn't hidden from foreigners who can read Thai, but there aren't too many of those in Thailand.
+I'm not keen on things in Thailand that are labelled as tourist attractions because they are normally clichés, and also because foreigners are charged a lot more than Thais due to the practice of dual pricing.
+There will be a price for foreigners written in English, and alongside there will be a Thai price (which is often one-tenth of the foreigner price) written using Thai script and Thai numerals in order to hide it from foreign tourists who can't read Thai.
+I can read Thai and this practice really annoys me.

 Gim Yong market is very popular with visitors to Hat Yai

 Another consideration when visiting Hat Yai is whether you want to see Modern Thailand, Traditional Thailand, or Natural Thailand.
 Hat Yai has all of these things, but you need to go to different places to see them.

 Visitors from Western countries normally want to see Traditional Thailand, such as the traditional market areas.
 However, when friends from Malaysia visited and I started to show them around these areas they weren't interested because it was too similar to home.